godarklight/concorde/README.md

 ==========

 My instruments don't honour the serviceable flag yet (no fail flags).

-Autopilot was recently scrapped and rewritten.
-If you find anything email me.
+Autopilot was recently scrapped and rewritten, There is probably a few bugs I haven't caught yet.

-Artificial horizon is so wrong, I will fix it when I have the interest or someone asks nicely :)
-The standby airspeed indicator mach part does not work yet.
+The standby airspeed indicator mach part is not animated.

 If you find any bugs don't be afraid to email me.
 I don't bite :)

 The more everyone tests and finds bugs, the more I can fix them and the better this will be when (if?) it gets into FGDATA.

 FUTURE PLANS
 ============

 Replace every 2D panel with a 3D one.

 Retexture the instrument frames with an actual texture.
 It will make it look better than the solid blue.

 Port to rembrandt but remain compatible with the default renderer.
 Fly the 777 at night, you will see why I want to.

-Massive retuning of the autopilot until it kicks every other planes AP out of the sky.
+Further tuning of the autopilot until it kicks every other planes AP out of the sky.

 Rewrite electrical system - On my computer it causes 20ms of lag every 3 seconds (it jitters).

 When I am finished and believe it is complete (maybe August 2013?), I will look at getting this into FGDATA for everyone.